Jortuk/SFIA-1/README.md

 #### Updating and Deleting Shoes <a name="updateanddelete"></a>
 ![](Documentation/images/update_delete_shoe.PNG)

 As mentioned above, this is where a shoe can be updated.
 Moreover, a shoe can also be deleted when the 'Delete Shoe' button is pressed.
-When pressed, the runs a function that removes the selected shoe entry from the database.
+When pressed, the button runs a function that removes the selected shoe entry from the database.
 Thus, supporting the Delete functionality of the application.

 ### Shops Page <a name="shops"></a>
 ![](Documentation/images/shops_page.PNG)